 Retail Telecommunications Consulting for West End Department Store

-CAS was engaged in November 2011, to provide consultancy and project support to assist with their Telecoms development plans for the business.
+CAS was engaged to provide consultancy and project support to assist with their Telecoms development plans for the business.
 This was to create more retail space within the main store at Knightsbridge.
 To achieve this they proposed to relocate some of the back office staff to alternate premises in Hammersmith.

 At the same time the lease on their distribution centre in West London was due to expire and new premises had to be found for the relocation.
 A new development site in Berkshire was selected for this purpose and building works commenced.

 One of the key business objectives for the project was to relocate the staff to Hammersmith and have the new distribution centre.
 CAS started work as part of the Telecoms/IT team by preparing a Request for Proposal (RFP) following the discovery phase and user profile analysis.
 This was to be issued to suppliers looking at the options available for a new IP based telecoms system.
 The RFP also included a Unified Communications capability along with Contact Centre, IVR, Hot-desking, Voice Recording and Remote Working.
 Another key requirement was that any proposed system could be implemented at the new locations, with potential for further growth of up to 3,000 lines for the main store in Knightsbridge; where it was planned to migrate away from the existing legacy PABX system over a longer period.
 A key factor was the ability to integrate and interwork with the existing system and deliver the system in a very stringent timescale, as well as being future proofed for the longer term.